woolweaven/web-scraping/README.md

 creates a new hidden identity, ie assigns you a tor IP address.

     r = tr.get(l1 + '/questions/tagged/python/')
-is the  actual request made to stackoverflow
+is the  actual request made to stackoverflow.

 I find it wise using the torrequest library as this keeps your identity hidden as you scrape the site.
 But if you dont feel comfortable with it, request standard library all works fine with no flaws, the difference is that your real IP is exposed.

 **DT_Fetcher()**